Mametchiii/lassi-reproducibility/docs/README.md

 In order to ensure that similar individuals are treated similarly in their paper _Latent Space Smoothing for Individually Fair Representations_, Peychev et al. introduce a novel representation learning method called LASSI, that is able to certify individual fairness on high-dimensional data.
 This is done by using recent advances in generative modelling and the scalable certification of deep models.

 **In this work**, we aim to study the reproducibility of the work executed by the Peychev et al., and we attempt to verify the three main claims in their paper:
-1. Claim 1: _LASSI significantly increases certified individual fairness compared to the naive baseline model, while keeping prediction accuracies high._
+1. Claim 1: LASSI significantly increases certified individual fairness compared to the naive baseline model, while keeping prediction accuracies high.
-2. Claim 2: _LASSI can handle various sensitive attributes and attribute vectors and increase certified individual fairness compared to the naive baseline model._
+2. Claim 2: LASSI can handle various sensitive attributes and attribute vectors and increase certified individual fairness compared to the naive baseline model.
-3. Claim 3: _LASSI representations transfer to unseen tasks and can still achieve high certified individual fairness when the downstream tasks are not known._
+3. Claim 3: LASSI representations transfer to unseen tasks and can still achieve high certified individual fairness when the downstream tasks are not known.

-**_On this page_** we present a short summary of the project, results and conclusions.
-In the GitHub repository a detailed description on how to reproduce the additional experiments executed by us alongside the written code can be found.
+**On this project page** we present a short summary of the project, results and conclusions.
+In the [GitHub repository](https://github.com/Mametchiii/lassi-reproducibility) the code can be found, alongside a detailed description on how to reproduce the original and additional experiments.

 ## Text Tsatsral put in